Leveraging the EITI for reform in oil, gas and mining governance: A Guide for Civil Society

 The EITI broke new ground by giving civil society an unprecedented role in extractive sector governance.
 PWYP member organisations have been at the heart of the process, with regular representation on the international Board since 2002.
 National PWYP coalitions in over 30 countries have often spearheaded civil society engagement in EITI processes.
 This wide-ranging experience enables PWYP to offer unique insight into maximising civil society’s influence in the EITI.

-This guide draws on that insight to provide civil society groups involved in the initiative with the necessary tools to play their role effectively.
+This EITI guide for civil society draws on that insight to provide civil society groups involved in the initiative with the necessary tools to play their role effectively.
 It outlines the context and challenges of civil society participation in the EITI, and offers recommendations and case studies to help civil society actors leverage the initiative to improve extractive sector governance.

-The guide distils this insight into four chapters, which will be released online during the year following April 2018.
-The chapters reflect the natural cycle of EITI implementation in a country:
+The guide distils this insight into three chapters which reflect the natural cycle of EITI implementation in a country:

 PWYP aims to provide regular updates to the guide.
 We welcome feedback, suggestions for improvement and stories of how the guide has been used.
 Please contact the PWYP Secretariat with comments or for more information on any of the topics covered.